Webinar Panel Discussion: What’s Right and Wrong With Content Marketing Today

 J:

-And I think you have to have both of them together, too, because if you’re just content marketing — not paying to promote your content, or you don’t have a program if you’re not tightly aligned with demand gen — then I think you’re probably wasting your time.
+And I think you have to have both of them together, too, because if you’re just content marketing — not paying to promote your content, or you don’t have a program if you’re not tightly aligned with demand generation — then I think you’re probably wasting your time.
 The flip side is the content or the digital marketer who’s on tour right now saying “organic is dead.”
 That’s just silly.
 Claiming any marketing discipline is dead in 2018 is passé.
 It’s silly to me that organic and paid together is essential, but if you’re not paying to promote your own good conduct, if you’re not plugging it into programs, if you’re not directly aligned with your demand gen team, seeing what they need more content of, what type of content’s in and then literally putting some money behind it and then I think you’re way behind.

 Q: